redeclipse/docs/FAQ.md

 ### Why are there no ammo and health pickups?

 In Red Eclipse, players have an unlimited supply of weapon reloads, health regeneration and [impulse](Impulse-Guide) energy.
-Therefore, map control is less important, and everyone can focus on the real fun: Capturing that flag, grabbing that bomber ball ... or just fraging!
+Therefore, map control is less important, and everyone can focus on the real fun: Capturing that flag, grabbing that bomber ball… or just fragging!

 ### A green beeping thing obscured my vision - what the heck?